-People who have their Ceritificates in infection control have seen many major breakthroughs and developments in the last decade.
-Though most people have heard about diseases like Ebola, MERS, SARS and other infectious types of bacteria but there are many other more positive latest research on infection control.
-Those who do have completed their certification in infection control have been working very hard to improve our chances against infectious diseases.
+People who have their Certificates in infection control have seen many major breakthroughs and developments in the last decade.
+Though most people have heard about diseases like Ebola, MERS, SARS and other infectious types of bacteria but the latest research on infection control is available as information in Dubai for the mass audiences through the ministries.
+Those who have completed their certification in infection control through top universities in UAE have been working very hard to improve our chances against infectious diseases.

 America has recently strengthened their virus containment networks after worldwide outbreaks: